martin059/virtualization-level-2-vagrant-setup/README.md

 - `ZSH` and `OMZ`: Both are lightweight additional components that add color to the terminal.
 - `x11 Forwarding`: Lightweight components that can be very useful in the lack of a DE.
 - `git`: Git is also installed but only with the `git_recommended_config` settings.
 The provision will lack the necessary elements to interact with any private GitHub repository unless the user goes through a login process and/or configures the Git authentication manually.
-- `Prometheus`, `Node Exporter` and `Grafana`: they are required for monitoring the VM resource consumption.
+- `Prometheus`, `Node Exporter` and `Grafana` pre-configured: they are required for monitoring the VM resource consumption.

 Also, the following ports are exposed by default:
 - `80`: It is reserved for the optional PgAdmin app.